Oral Surgeon Specializing in Oral Pathology for Norwalk, CT & the Surrounding Communities

 These changes can be detected on the lips, cheeks, palate and gum tissue around the teeth, tongue, face and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain, without an obvious cause or reason, may also be at risk for oral cancer.

 The pathologist will need to process the tissue and then examine the specimen under a microscope.
 In the majority of cases this tissue processing and examination by the pathologist will require approximately ten days.
 Great care is taken to ensure and provide an accurate diagnosis.
-Upon completing the tissue examination, the pathologist will send, fax or telephone a report to your surgeon for review.
-Any questions that the surgeon may have about the report is then discussed with the pathologist prior to the patient returning to the office.
+Upon completing the tissue examination, the pathologist will send, fax or telephone a report to your oral surgeon for review.
+Any questions that your surgeon may have about the report is then discussed with the pathologist prior to you returning to the office.

-The report provided to the surgeon by the pathologist not only helps in establishing a diagnosis, but enables him to develop a treatment plan that specifically addresses the type of lesion identified in the diagnosis.
+This report provided to the surgeon by the pathologist not only helps in establishing a diagnosis, but also enables them to develop a treatment plan that specifically addresses the type of lesion identified in the diagnosis.
 Small lesions may have been removed in their entirety during the biopsy while larger lesions may have had only a small portion removed, thereby, requiring additional surgery.
 Furthermore, it may have been necessary to place sutures (stitches) at the biopsy site which will need to be removed at a future appointment.
-In any case, the patient is required to return to the office to review the results of the biopsy procedure and discuss the need for future treatment if that is deemed necessary.
+Once the report is completed and analyzed, our oral surgeon will reach out to the patient to schedule a follow-up visit to review the results of the biopsy procedure and discuss the need for future treatment if that is deemed necessary.

 What Are the Risk Factors for Oral Cancer?

-By far the most common is the chronic use of tobacco and alcohol.
+One of the most common risk factors for oral cancer is the chronic use of tobacco and alcohol.
 Other factors include poor oral hygiene, irritation caused by ill-fitting dentures, rough surfaces on teeth, poor nutrition and/or any combination of the above.
 Despite what you may hear, studies have shown that the death rate from oral cancer is about four times greater for cigarette smokers than that for nonsmokers.

 While it is widely held in the medical coronal conditions of the body.
 It follows logically then that oral pathology is the branch of the dental profession that deals with diseases and abnormal conditions of the oral cavity (mouth) as well as the adjacent areas of the head and neck.
 These maladies can range from a simple disease process such as an infected tooth and benign growth to life-threatening malignancy such as oral cancer.

 Unlike some other less conspicuous locations in the body, we benefit significantly from the fact that the mouth is so easily accessible.
 This allows abnormalities to be easily detected in their early stage of development.
-To add to this good fortune, the majority of the disease processes in this region are benign, non-cancerous and are remedied by either medication or simple surgical procedures.
+To add to this good fortune, the majority of the disease processes in this region are typically benign, non-cancerous and are remedied by either medication or simple surgical procedures performed by our oral surgeon.